-TV DIGITAL SATELLITE SYSTEM - MANUAL
+TV DIGITAL SATELLITE SYSTEM (AUTOMATIC/IN-MOTION)

-The Digital Satellite Television System allows you to receive TV programs directly from satellite to your coach.
+The Automatic/In-Motion Digital Satellite System allows you to receive TV programs directly from satellite to your coach.

-We recommend that you read the satellite dish manual thoroughly to understand the system completely before attempting any setups or adjustments.
+We recommend that you read the manufacturer's user guide provided in your InfoCase thoroughly to understand the system completely before attempting any setups or adjustments.

-- The coach must be level before attempting to adjust the antenna dish. - There must be a clear "line of sight" to the satellite.
-Mountains, buildings, trees, telephone poles and other obstructions can all block the satellite signal from reaching the dish.
+- The coach must be parked and level before attempting to operate the satellite system. - There must be a clear "line of sight" to the satellite.
+Mountains, buildings, trees, telephone poles and other obstructions can all block the satellite signal from reaching the dish. - When activated while parked, the dish antenna will seek the selected satellite automatically.